 Include the ceremony start time, writing out the numbers.
 It's traditional to also write, "in the morning", "in the afternoon", or "in the evening".
 (For a very casual wedding, some people instead just write A.M. or P.M.)
 For example: "Four o'clock in the afternoon" Unless there's a gap between the ceremony and reception, you don't need to include the reception start time.

 - Ceremony start time, written out

 - Indication of "In the morning", "in the afternoon", or "in the evening"

 - If necessary, reception start time

-It would be nice if all guests would RSVP promptly unbidden, but unfortunately that just doesn't happen.
+It would be nice if all guests would RSVP promptly unbidden, but unfortunately, that just doesn't happen.
 So be sure to include a line such as, "Please respond by May 14th," or, "The favor of a reply is requested by June 16th."
 For a casual wedding, you can say simply, "Please RSVP by October 10th."
-Read more about when to address and send your wedding invitations.

 - RSVP deadline, including month and date.